ket.quantumstate

 If the quantum state is not available, the quantum process will execute to get the result.

-property probabilities: dict[int, float] | None
+property probability: dict[int, float] | None

 Get the measurement probabilities.